 As Meillassoux puts it, “…can one establish that in identical circumstances, future successions of phenomena will always be identical to previous successions?
 The question raised by Hume concerns our capacity to demonstrate the necessity of causal connection.”
 But instead of remaining in this agnostic skepticism, Meillassoux asserts that we must establish a radical certainty that there is no necessity to causality at all.
 This undermines the idea that things are what they are in the manner that they are necessarily, and logically concludes that everything must instead be contingent.
 There is no reason anything is what it is, and it could just as easily be anything else.
 In Meillassoux’s own words, “So long as we believe that there must be a reason why what is, is the way it is, we will continue to fuel superstition, which is to say, the belief that there is an ineffable reason underlying all things.”

-This is a fascinating and world-altering claim within the realm of metaphysics alone, but it is relevant for radical leftists in a specifically political and ideological way.
+This is a fascinating and world-altering claim within the realm of [academic philosophy] alone, but it is relevant for radical leftists in a specifically political and ideological way.
 This can be easily summed up in a statement by fellow speculative realist Levi Bryant:

 It is not far-fetched in the least to think that Meillassoux’s project has underlying revolutionary political motives.
 His father Claude Meillassoux was a neo-Marxist anthropologist and his teacher Alan Badiou, who also wrote the introduction to After Finitude, is an explicit communist.
 So, I would like to expand and elaborate on this concept.

 As Bryant points out, reactionary ideologies rely on a belief in a necessary and natural order.
 This belief can take many forms, often openly religious or cultural, but many times disguising itself as scientific and rational.
-A prime historical example is the divine right of kings because if the absolute authority in the universe—God—has decreed the manner in which social and political bodies should be organized then that way is the right and natural order.
-A more scientific-seeming version of this is can be found in Thomas Hobbes’s Leviathan or The Matter, Forme and Power of a Common-Wealth Ecclesiasticall and Civil.
+A prime historical example is the divine right of kings because if the absolute authority in the universe—[the patriarchal version of] God—has decreed the manner in which social and political bodies should be organized then that way is the right and natural order.
+A more scientific-seeming version of this is can be found in Thomas Hobbes’s Leviathan.
 Hobbes begins with a mechanistic understanding of nature that is “solitary, poor, nasty, brutish, and short.”
 This violent human nature allows him to justify the necessity of not only a state but an authoritarian one.
 Except amongst evangelical conservatives and in a choice few countries with non-secular states, the religious justification for government does not often explicitly appear in modern discourse.
 But the argument for government because of a selfish, hostile human nature is an extremely common one to this day.
 Another example of this is the use of scripture, such as the infamous Ephesians 5:22, to enforce a patriarchal form of marriage, or Jordan Peterson’s use of lobster neurochemistry to justify social hierarchies.
 These are just a few instances of reactionary appeals to a so-called natural order amongst innumerable such arguments that range anywhere from “scientific” racism to the classic claim by conservatives that homosexuality is unnatural.

 Therefore, time and time again it has been the job of those on the left to not only posit new systems and theories but also to show that what reactionary forces claim is the natural course of things is not necessary after all.
 A classic work in this vein is Peter Kropotkin’s Mutual Aid: A Factor of Evolution.
 Kropotkin demonstrates how the natural world and human societies have actually thrived off cooperation instead of pure individualistic domination.
 Although this is an appeal to a natural order in itself, it was largely intended to subvert the dominant social Darwinist theories justifying capitalism and harsh class divisions at the time.